Frequently Asked Questions

-Yes, although these students are not required to complete GSO we encourage our part-time and fee-paying students to participate for a variety of reasons.
+All graduate students are invited to participate in GSO sessions.
 The August Program offers several opportunities for graduate students to get to know other students in their department as well as other areas giving them a greater exposure to the BGSU community.
-They have a chance to become familiar with campus on a more relaxed level than if they arrive on campus the first day of classes and have to struggle with finding out where their classes are, where to park, where they can find computer labs, etc. For our fee-paying graduate students, participation in GSO, in addition to those reasons cited previously, their participation in either the August Program or the Ongoing Program will allow them to complete their GSO commitment in the event an assistantship becomes available to them at a later time.
+They have a chance to become familiar with campus on a more relaxed level than if they arrive on campus the first day of classes and have to struggle with finding out where their classes are, where to park, where they can find computer labs, etc. For nondegree and our fee-paying graduate students, participation in GSO, in addition to those reasons cited previously, their participation in either the August Program or the Online Program will allow them to complete their GSO commitment in the event an assistantship becomes available to them at a later time.

 In most circumstances, no. Graduate students with assistantships are required to participate in the most immediate orientation available in relation to when their contracts begin.

 The Graduate Coordinator will:

 - Appoint the development leader to represent your department during the GSO August Program.

 - Work closely with your Development Leader/s to organize your department’s programming activities for the GSO August Program.

 - Encourage your part-time and non-funded students to participate in GSO.
 This offers them a greater chance to be part of the BGSU community, become more familiar with BGSU campus and various service offices, and to meet other graduate students.

 - Work with incoming students to ensure they complete their GSO requirements during the semester in which they receive their first assistantship contract to ensure they receive the training needed to meet the needs for their assistantship assignments.